 Become A Tour Guide

 Interested in becoming a volunteer Boston By Foot tour guide?
-Docent training occurs every Spring.
+Guide training occurs every Spring.
 As a guide-in-training you will receive the background, materials, and mentorship under experienced docents to lead informed, insightful, and interesting guided walks of Boston.

 All Boston By Foot guides lead a minimum of eight tours each year, but many of our guides do many more and also get more involved with research, designing new tours, and planning events.

 To learn more about joining us as a volunteer guide, drop us a line and we'll be happy to talk with you about it.
+Please contact us no later than March 11 if you are interested in joining the 2016 Training Program.